 Children > The American Association of Orthodontics recommends that children should have an evaluation by age 7.
-This doesn’t always mean that treatment automatically begins at age 7.
-But if indicated, it can prevent more complex treatments in the future.
+This doesn’t mean that treatment automatically begins at age 7, it’s just the optimal age to first see an orthodontist.
+But if treatment is needed, it can prevent more complex treatments in the future.

 Adults > Any time!
-If you want to have your teeth straightened, don’t like your current occlusion (bite), need to have orthodontic movement of teeth for implants or cosmetic dentistry, or if you need surgically assisted orthodontic correction, come in for a consultation.
+If you want to have your teeth straightened, aren’t happy with your smile, need orthodontic movement of teeth for implants or cosmetic dentistry, or if you need surgically assisted orthodontic correction, come in for a consultation.

 Won’t my child’s teeth automatically grow into a straight position?

 Generally, they don’t.
-Heredity, finger habits, allergies, breathing problems, and enlarged tonsils and adenoids affect how teeth erupt in children while developing.
-An orthodontic consultation while they are still developing, allows the orthodontist to intervene, if necessary, at the correct time to assist growth and create space for naturally crowded teeth.
+Genetics, finger habits like thumb sucking, allergies, breathing problems, and enlarged tonsils and adenoids affect how teeth grow in children while developing.
+A consultation while your child is still developing allows the orthodontist to intervene at the correct time to assist growth and create space for naturally crowded teeth.

-Braces can make your teeth feel sore temporarily.
-We compare it to exercising and how your muscles can feel sore after a work-out.
-Getting back to a normal diet shortly after adjustments assists in minimizing the soreness in teeth after adjustment.
+Braces can make your mouth sore temporarily.
+We like to compare it to how your muscles can feel sore after a work-out.
+We recommend getting back to a normal diet as soon as possible after adjustments to minimize the soreness.
 If you find that your teeth are sore, we advise taking some Tylenol or whatever your physician recommends for discomfort, just prior to your adjustment appointment.
-Orthodontic treatment today is completely different than years ago incorporating the latest technology which greatly reduces the amount of discomfort experienced after adjustments.
+We work hard to incorporate the latest technology to reduces the amount of discomfort experienced by our patients.